 - 1. Purpose: The purpose of this section is to comply with RSA 162-K:6 by describing the general scope of public investments in infrastructure and other public facilities to be undertaken in order to support redevelopment of public and privately owned real estate within the SBTIF District. - 2.
 Public Facilities and Infrastructure Improvements to be Constructed: Redevelopment activities within the SBTIF and associated public investment in infrastructure improvements will occur in multiple phases, as follows: - a.
 Phase I Improvements (2001-2007): Phase I investments were completed in 2007 and included the acquisition and demolition of the former Sears Block, construction of the Storrs Street ("Capital Commons") Municipal Parking Garage, as well as related improvements including the Capital Commons Plaza, Pleasant Street Extension / Storrs Street Pocket Park, reconstruction of the Hills Avenue Municipal Parking Lot, together with related utility, sidewalk, highway, and streetscape improvements on South Main Street and Storrs Street, respectively.
-These improvements were undertaken to support redevelopment of the former Sears Block located at 11 South Main Street (now known as the Capital Commons Office Building) as well as other parcels in the area.
+These improvements were undertaken to support redevelopment of the former Sears Block located at 11 South Main Street (now known as the Capital).

+Commons Office Building or Hotel Concord Building), as well as other parcels in the area.

 b.
 Phase II Improvements (2013/2016): Phase II improvements consisted of the installation of underground electrical and telecommunications utilities from #16 - #40 South Main Street.
 Total area affected is approximately 750 linear feet.
 The purpose of these improvements was, in part, to promote redevelopment of the New Hampshire Employment Security property located at 32-34 South Main Street, as well as adjacent parcels.
-Total SBTIF budget for this effort was \$2,000,000.

-Due to timing considerations, this improvement shall be undertaken simultaneously with the Downtown Complete Street Project (City Capital Improvement Program Project #460) which was constructed during March 2015 through November 2016.
+These improvements were undertaken simultaneously with the Downtown Complete Street Project (City Capital Improvement Program Project #460), which was constructed during March 2015 through November 2016.

 c.
-Phase III Improvements (2014): Phase III improvements shall consisted of the acquisition and preparation of the NH Employment Security Property located at 32-34 South Main Street and 33 South State Street for redevelopment.
+Phase III Improvements (2014): Phase III improvements consisted of the acquisition and preparation of the NH Employment Security Property located at 32-34 South Main Street and 33 South State Street for redevelopment.
 This property was acquired by the City on October 31, 2014.

-Phase III Improvements also included a \$2.5M investment in CIP #460 "Downtown Complete Streets Improvement Project" which made vehicular traffic, pedestrian, and landscaping improvements to Main Street between Center and Concord Streets.
+Phase III Improvements also included the design and construction of transportation and landscaping improvements as part of the Downtown Complete Streets Improvement Project (CIP #460), a streetscape and traffic improvement project focused on that portion of Main Street between Center and Concord Streets.
 SBTIF moneys were only used for that portion of the project located within the SBTIF District (i.e. Depot Street to Theatre Street).